Most big ideas start with something small. Shovel began with a simple request – “can you tell my kids what you did to be successful in college?”

 Petr was a great hockey player.
 He came to the U.S. to play hockey at an elite private high school and wound up playing hockey at Harvard where he majored in Economics.

-Early in his first year of college Petr called me one day and said that he was struggling in his economics class.
+Petr called me one day and said that he was struggling in his economics class.
 He knew about my website and wanted to get some advice.
 I asked him to bring up his books, syllabus, and other materials so we could go over what he was doing.

 The first problem was time.
 With practices, games, and social activities, college athletes never have enough of it.
 It is even more important for busy students to have a solid understanding of their time.
 Petr didn’t.